 Members of the Board

 The Board’s members consist of 14 directly elected members who comprise owners or occupiers of land within the Board’s area, together with 15 members nominated by the Local Authorities that contribute to the Board’s funding.
 The latter members represent the business and householders within the Board’s area.
-Elections are held very 3 years for the directly elected members.
-A full list of current members is available from the Clerk of the Board during office hours.
+Elections are held every 3 years for the directly elected members.
+A full list of current members is available from the Principal Officer during office hours.

 Staff of the Board

-The Board’s Officers are headed by the Clerk to the Board.
+The Board’s Officers are headed by the Principal Officer.
 The Board’s direct labour force is engaged on the maintenance and improvement of approximately 300 miles of watercourses and drainage rhines within its area aided by Contractors as and when needed, particularly in the North of its area, and to maintain the various pumping stations which are necessary to evacuate water in times of heavy rainfall or when the tides are high in the River Severn.
 The Board’s employees are based at its purpose built office and depot complex at Oldbury Naite, near Thornbury in South Gloucestershire.

 As well as maintaining its drainage systems, the Staff of the Board are consulted by all of the relevant planning authorities in respect of development proposals which may either infringe the Board’s Byelaws or have an impact on its area as a result of increased rates of surface water runoff.
 This is a requirement of the Department of Transport and Region’s guidance note Policy Planning Statement 25 issued in December 2006.